Over the last 25 years we have invested in excess of £4.7 billion in more than 200 deals.

 To find out more about our investment strategy click here.

-Hollywood Bowl Group is the UK's largest ten-pin bowling business with 54 bowling centres operating under the Hollywood Bowl (31 sites), AMF (12 sites) and Bowlplex (11 sites) brands.
-Hollywood Bowl Group specialises in large, high quality bowling centres, predominantly located in leisure or retail parks, which offer a complete family entertainment experience with restaurants, licenced bars, and state-of-the-art family games arcades.
+Hollywood Bowl Group is the UK's largest ten-pin bowling business with 55 bowling centres operating under the Hollywood Bowl, AMF and Bowlplex brands.
+Hollywood Bowl Group specialises in large, high-quality bowling centres, predominantly located in leisure or retail parks, which offer a complete family entertainment experience with restaurants, licenced bars, and state-of-the-art family games arcades.
 The company employs over 2,000 team members.

 Hollywood Bowl Group is the market leader in an industry which offers excellent growth opportunities.
 The business has a strong track record of industry outperformance, thanks to an excellent management team and a history of investment-backed growth.

-In September 2016 Hollywood Bowl successfully completed an initial public offering (“IPO”) on the main market of the London Stock Exchange, valuing the equity and debt investments in the group at £217 million.
-On admission funds under the management of Epiris received cash proceeds of £153 million from the sale of its equity investment as well as £22 million from the repayment of two debt instruments.
-In addition we continues to hold approximately 18% of the issue share capital of the company with a valuation at the offer price of £42 million.
+In September 2016 Hollywood Bowl successfully completed an initial public offering on the main market of the London Stock Exchange which valued the equity and debt investments in the group at £217 million.
+On admission, funds under the management of Epiris received cash proceeds of £153 million from the sale of its equity investment as well as £22 million from the repayment of two debt instruments, whilst retaining a c.18% of the issued share capital of the company.

 Ten-pin bowling operator